gis-ops/tutorials/flask/Flask_GeoAPI_setup.md

 ```

 Now hit `Execute`.
 The result should be ~ `22689812`.
-Besides the functionality, the Swagger-UI provides you with all the information and tools you need to make valid API calls:
+Besides, the functionality, the Swagger-UI provides you with all the information and tools you need to make valid API calls:
-A sophisticated JSON-Editor and an automatically constructed cURL query below as well as Example values on the right side.
+A sophisticated JSON-Editor, and an automatically constructed cURL query below as well as Example values on the right side.

 ### Euclidean distance from point to point

-Our second API endpoint will take two coordinates as query parameters, convert them to valid python constructs and calculate the distance between them.
+Your second API endpoint will take two coordinates as query parameters, convert them to valid python constructs and calculate the distance between them.
-So please go ahead and paste this content below our last ednpoint to the bottom of the file:
+So please go ahead and paste this content below the last endpoint to the bottom of the file:

 ```python
 @api.route('/point/distance/')